SandAI-org/MagiAttention/README.md

 ### Examples to integrate with Megatron-LM

 We create a new repository [Megatron-LM-MagiAttention](https://github.com/SandAI-org/Megatron-LM-MagiAttention/tree/magi_attention), forked from [Megatron-LM v0.11.0](https://github.com/NVIDIA/Megatron-LM/tree/v0.11.0), to provide an example of training the llama-1B model with Megatron-LM + MagiAttention.
-What's more, we train llama-1B model from scratch to show the correctness of convergence.
+What's more, we conducted an experiment training llama-3-1B model from scratch to show the correctness of convergence.

 For more information, you can refer to `example/megatron/README.md`.